DedeepyaChittireddyy/imdb-sentiment-analysis-api/README.md

 # IMDb Sentiment Analysis API 🎬🔍

 This project is a sentiment analysis API powered by a fine-tuned **DistilBERT** model using the IMDb movie review dataset.
 The model is served via a **FastAPI** backend and containerized using **Docker** for easy deployment.
+It also includes a **Streamlit** app for an interactive web UI.

 ---